radiantlogic-v8/documentation-new/documentation/sys-admin-guide/limits.md

+---
+title: Limits
+description: Details about how to configure limits.
+---

 ## Limits Introduction

 The settings found in the Main Control Panel -> Settings Tab -> Limits section are related to enforcing search size limits and activity quotas.
 These settings prevent against Denial of Service (DoS) attacks towards RadiantOne.